Fraud Week 2013: A Week Dedicated to Fraud Awareness, Detection & Prevention

-It's a wrap!
-More than 700 businesses, agencies and other entities worldwide helped to shine a spotlight on fraud during Fraud Week, Nov.
-11-17, 2012 in an effort to promote awareness, detection and prevention.
+International Fraud Awareness Week was a roaring succes, as hundreds of businesses, agencies and other entities around the globe helped shine a spotlight on fraud during Fraud Week, Nov.
+3-9, 2013 in an effort to promote awareness, detection and prevention.

 Fraud awareness is critical at a time when organizations around the world lose an estimated 5 percent of their annual revenues to fraud, according to a survey of fraud experts conducted by the Association of Certified Fraud Examiners (ACFE).